Fabien-Airaud/Diamond-Dash/README.md

 # Diamond-Dash
-A personnal Unity 3D project for the pathway Junior Programmer
+A personal Unity 3D project for the pathway Junior Programmer